-Group videos can present a valuable solution to the challenges companies face with remote work.
+Group videos can present a valuable solution to the challenges companies face with remote and hybrid work.
 Let’s take a look at some effective, time-saving ways to easily manage celebratory events and bring a personal touch to hiring, promotions, retirement, and more.

 1. Corporate Videos for Recruitment

 In order to attract talent, it’s important to show candidates what your company can offer--not just in terms of the job itself but through your company culture, vision, and employees.
 A Group Video targeted at Recruitment, where key employees appear in the video clips, can help put a human face to your company; it also lets candidates see the genuine care and pride you have for your employees and their jobs.